grandrea/xiFDR/README.md

 This can result in a lower number of decoys at a given FDR level than the reported FDR number.
 Meaning, when filtering for both 5% residue pair FDR and 5% protein pair FDR the resulting residue pair file will contain only decoys that reach the protein pair level.
 This should not be misconstrued as having only as many false positives left at the residue pair level as you have decoys residue pairs: the protein pair filter basically invalidates any follow up decoy based error estimation at the lower residue pair level.
 Thus, any FDR at a higher level of aggregation (eg. protein pair vs CSM) will prevent a meaningful analysis of false positives via decoys at lower levels.

 #### mzIdentML output
-will generate a single file .mzIdentML compliant with standards.
-The file can be deposited in ProteomeXchange repositories or uploaded to xiview.org for visualization.
+will generate a single file .mzIdentML compliant with standards and a standard csv file.
+The file can be deposited in ProteomeXchange repositories (PRIDE) or uploaded to xiview.org for visualization.
 It contains information about the search results, peaks and validation.
 Reading in the xiSEARCH "config" file in the "input" tab is required for mzIdentML output.
+In a PRIDE deposition, selecting it as a crosslinking MS dataset will deposit the results in [PRIDE crosslinking](https://www.ebi.ac.uk/pride/markdownpage/crosslinking)

 On some new versions of java (such as 17.0.6 2023-01-17), xiFDR produces the "ExceptionInitializerError" when writing mzIdentML output.
 In this case, edit the java command in the launcher script (on windows, startWindows.bat) to: